DerEasy/Propositional-Calculator/README.md

-# propcalc
+# pcl / propcalc / Propositional Calculator
 Console application for calculating propositional calculus formulas.
 Can create truth tables, show steps to result, check for validity, etc. Programmed in C#, standalone .exe file.

 ## How to use
+### Running pcl with a file
 You write a file (.txt, but any extension works except .pcl) containing proper syntax, then you call the executable in a console window and it does the rest for you.
 - The first program argument must be the file you want to process
-- Any further program arguments can be placed in any order you like propcalc also accepts .pcl files, which are its own compilations.
+- Any further program arguments can be placed in any order you like pcl also accepts .pcl files, which are its own compilations.
 They contain all the necessary data to perform the same calculations as the source code in a binary format.
+### Running pcl shell
+Starting pcl without arguments or using the "shell" program argument will make pcl start in shell mode.
+In this mode, you just type the formula you want to calculate in the console.
+- The first program argument acts as the filename.
+Shell mode does not read from any files, but if you run pcl with "compile" or "out" options on, a filename is still needed
+- The default filename is "shell", which will be used if pcl is run without any arguments

 ### Possible arguments
 |Argument|Effect|